German farmers expect poor harvest amid drought, record heat

 BERLIN — Germany’s farmers expect a poor harvest this year due to a prolonged drought and an unusually long stretch of warm weather.

-The head of Germany’s farmers association, Joachim Rukwied, said Thursday that the grain harvest is expected to reach 41 million metric tons (45.2 million tons) this year, a drop of almost 20 percent compared with 2017.
+The head of Germany’s farmers association, Joachim Rukwied, said Thursday that the grain harvest is expected to reach 41 million metric tons (45.2 million tons) this year, a drop of almost 20 percent compared with the recent five-year average.

 Rukwied described conditions this year as “extreme,” particularly in Germany’s northeastern breadbasket state of Brandenburg.